anindya127/Second-hand_Commodity_Management_System/README.md

 # Second-hand Commodity Management System

 The IMSDP (Second-hand Commodity Management System) is a project aimed at managing and tracking second-hand commodities.
 It provides functionalities for users to add, view, and search for second-hand items.
-The system allows users to easily install and run the application using npm.
+The system allows users to easily install and run the application using python.
 Contributions to the project are welcome, and the project is licensed under the MIT License.

 ## Table of Contents